timseal/edu-library/README.md

 - **Recursive directory scanning** - Finds all courses and lessons in your library
 - **Multi-source metadata extraction** - Prioritizes: NFO files → embedded tags → filenames → directory names
+- **Flexible NFO naming** - Finds any `.nfo` file in course/lesson directories, not just specific names
 - **Intelligent filename parsing** - Extracts lesson titles from common formats:
   - "Lesson 5 - Introduction to Python" → "Introduction to Python"
   - "05 - Title" → "Title"
   - "Title Only" → "Title Only"
 - **Duration extraction** - Reads video duration from file metadata
 - **Source attribution** - Shows where each piece of metadata came from (NFO, file-tags, filename, dir-name)
+- **SQLite database storage** - Persists all metadata for querying and analysis
 - **Completion tracking** - Reports which courses/lessons have complete metadata
 - **Performance timing** - Shows how long each scan takes
 - **Terminal output** - Clean, organized display grouped by course